-This fellowship, established with a gift from Alexander Melamid (PhD in economics, 1951, The New School for Social Research) and Ilse Melamid, a former registrar of the division, provides funding for one Prize Fellowship and one dissertation fellowship recipient annually.
+This fellowship, established with a gift from Alexander Melamid (PhD in Economics, 1951, The New School for Social Research) and Ilse Melamid, a former registrar of the division, provides funding for one Prize Fellowship and one dissertation fellowship recipient annually.

 Jane Evans Fellowship

 Established from the revocable trust of Jane Evans, the Jane Evans Fellowship provides support for Prize and Dean's Fellowships at The New School for Social Research.
 Dr. Evans, who died in 2004 at the age of 96, established the trust in 1996 with The New School as one of three beneficiaries.
-She was an advocate for human rights and world peace and a leader of efforts to aid displaced persons and other survivors of Nazi persecution.
-As chairman of the American Jewish Conference's Commission on Displaced Persons during WWII, she headed delegations to the United Nations Relief and Rehabilitation Administration.
+She was an advocate for human rights and world peace and a leader in efforts to aid displaced persons and other survivors of Nazi persecution.
+As chairman of the American Jewish Conference's Commission on Displaced Persons during World War II, she headed delegations to the United Nations Relief and Rehabilitation Administration.

 Chiune Sugihara Fellowship

-Established in 1995 with a gift from the late Vera List, a university life trustee, this fellowship honors of Chiune Sugihara, who saved Jews from the Holocaust.
+Established in 1995 with a gift from the late Vera List, a university life trustee, this fellowship honors Chiune Sugihara, who saved Jews from the Holocaust.
 The Sugihara Fellowship is open to students in all departments.

 Alfred and Cecile Mundheim Fellowship